nimit-pasricha/wsh/README.md

 ## 🚀 Getting Started

-Follow these instructions to build and run wsh on your local machine.
+Follow these instructions to build and run on your local machine.

 ### Prerequisites